chriopter/homebrew-sshman/README.md

 Creates a new SSH key pair with your choice of algorithm (ed25519, RSA, or ECDSA).
 Forces you to set a passphrase for security.
 The key is saved directly in your sync folder and immediately available on all your Macs.

 ### 4) Add to Keychain
 Stores your SSH key passphrase in the macOS Keychain.
-Once added, you won't need to enter the passphrase again - macOS will automatically unlock the key when needed.
-This uses Apple's secure keychain storage and works across system restarts.
+Once added, you won't need to enter the passphrase again on this Mac - macOS will automatically unlock the key when needed. **Note:** SSH passphrases are stored in the local keychain and do NOT sync via iCloud.
+You'll need to add each key to the keychain on each Mac separately.

 ### 5) Link Identity to Server
 Creates convenient SSH host aliases.
 Instead of typing full connection details every time, you can create shortcuts.
 When you link an identity to a server, sshman adds a Host entry to your synced config: